 The standard wind turbine and environment condition data in the wind energy community are averages of 10 min periods.
-For the purpose of detecting the best operational orientation and to detect misalignments it is beneficial to use a shorter averaging period.
-Firstly, this gives more data points in total and secondly less averaging means less information gets lost.
+For the purpose of detecting the best operational orientation and to detect misalignments, it is beneficial to use a shorter averaging period.
+First, this gives more data points in total, and second, less averaging means less information gets lost.

-In our demonstration in Section 4, we will use data averages of 1 min periods as lidar data of this sampling rate is available.
+In our demonstration in Sect.
+4, we will use data averages of 1 min periods as lidar data of this sampling rate are available.
 Figure 5 provides the explanation why higher sampling rate improves the evaluation of the best turbine alignment.
 The blue dashed line is a density distribution of all available 10 min data samples as a function of the yaw error.
-The turbine controller will turn the nacelle towards 0° when certain conditions are fulfilled.
-This leads to a high data density around 0° .
-High yaw errors (> 15°) are accepted from a loads perspective for short periods only.
-Averages of 10 min periods may contain such events, but the mean value is closer to 0° .
-The effect of power loss for extreme yaw errors is much higher (red solid line: Power loss as a function of the yaw error) and therefore it is beneficial to look at data with higher sampling rate to better capture this effect.
+The turbine controller will turn the nacelle towards $0^{\circ}$ when certain conditions are fulfilled.
+This leads to a high data density around $0^{\circ}$ .
+High yaw errors (> 15°) are accepted from a load perspective for short periods only.
+Averages of 10 min periods may contain such events, but the mean value is closer to $0^{\circ}$ .
+The effect of power loss for extreme yaw errors is much higher (red solid line: power loss as a function of the yaw error) and therefore it is beneficial to look at data with a higher sampling rate to better capture this effect.